 “One of the favorite parts of my job is when I get to teach others how to bake one of my new desserts,” McGarry said.
 “It makes me happy to know that I’m inspiring others to step inside the kitchen.”

 In addition to her work as a media personality, McGarry is also available for recipe development, consulting, travel, and dessert catering.
 Her creativity and meticulous attention to detail make her a clear choice for companies to partner with.
-When she isn’t baking, adding another winning entry to her popular blog and working with clients, McGarry also enjoys running, cruising and catching the concerts of her favorite country artists in Nashville.
+When she isn’t baking, adding another winning entry to her popular blog and working with clients, McGarry also enjoys spinning, cruising and catching the concerts of her favorite country artists in Nashville.